acoupi/acoupi/docs/explanation/system.md

 ### Home Directory

 _acoupi_ centralizes all essential data and files within the `ACOUPI_HOME` directory.
-By default, this directory is set to `$HOME/.acoupi`, but users can customize its location by modifying the `ACOUPI_HOME` environment variable.
+By default, this directory is set to `$HOME/.acoupi`, but users can customise its location by modifying the `ACOUPI_HOME` environment variable.

 !!! warning